 - --name is the name you want to use to refer to your cluster - --resource-group is the ResourceGroup you created in step 4 - --ssh-key-value is the ssh public key created in step 7 - --node-count is the number of nodes you want in your kubernetes cluster - --node-vm-size is the size of the nodes you want to use, which varies based on what you are using your cluster for and how much RAM/CPU each of your users need.
 There is a list of all possible node sizes for you to choose from, but not all might be available in your location. - --kubernetes-version is the version of Kubernetes we want to use.

 This should take a few minutes and provide you with a working Kubernetes cluster!

-8. Install kubectl, a tool for accessing the Kubernetes API from the commandline:
+8. If you're using the Azure CLI locally, install kubectl, a tool for accessing the Kubernetes API from the commandline:

+'''

 az aks install-cli

+'''